schwartzmj/starter-statamic/README.md

 -   [ ] When Tailwind update comes out with CSS config, potentially allow doing that in the CP as well?
 -   [ ] Nav review / implementations: children in the ui, site wide primary call to action config in both nav/index and nav/mobile_menu, logo from site config
 -   [ ] Deploy script, NGINX configuration, steps to deploy like env file config etc.
+-   [ ] Github action to export starter kit and also addons?

 ## Users